Activities for kids in Oslo

 Oslo

 Lovely swimming water with a small sandy beach by Ammerud, well suited for a quiet afternoon with the youngest.
+A freshwater tarn in a green corridor with trails around it, smaller and more sheltered than the big sea baths.

 Read moreVigelandsparken